“Batman you’re going to have to move. Nature calls.”

 I scan my card against the machine, signing myself in for the day and then I rush to my seat, appreciating the fact that my tutor Ricky doesn’t bat an eyelid and carries on teaching like he hasn’t just been interrupted.

 It’s true when they say that college is slightly different from High school.
-The only downside, is that I still see those familiar faces from school every now and then and have to face their judgement for a second time.
+The only downside is that I still see those familiar faces from school every now and then and have to face their judgement for a second time.
 I get why they talk about me.
-I was named and shamed as the school’s slut and waste of space.
+I wasn’t exactly popular amongst my classmates... for various reasons.

 Ricky has just asked the class a question and Harper Lowe’s hand shoots up.
-Her hair is in pigtails today, which symbolizes she’s either just young for her age or wants to be a target for bullies.
+Her hair is in pigtails today, which symbolizes she’s either just young for her age or wants to be an easy target for bullies.

 She’s wearing a red sweater with jogging bottoms and on first glance, you would assume she belonged to the P.E department.
 But despite her lack of style, Harper makes up for it in personality.
 She is the little bundle of joy this class benefits from on a rainy day.
 She’s so full of energy that it brings a new dynamic to the group.